The customer loyalty program is the process of developing long-term relationships with the client, fostering trust and love for the store.

-Bonus is a percentage of the purchase price that is credited card to the client.
+So, the bonus is a percentage of the purchase price, which is credited to the customer’s account.

-The scheme by which discounts and bonuses are calculated determines the type of loyalty program
+Accordingly, the scheme by which discounts and bonuses are accrued determines the type of loyalty program.

 The customer receives a discount with every purchase.
 The discount can be fixed, for example, a constant 5% of the check amount.
 Or progressive – the larger the check, the greater the discount.

 The purpose of the discount is to encourage the customer to buy here and now.
-Discounts work when the decision to purchase is made and it remains to choose a store.
+The discount will be an excellent argument when the buyer is ready to buy, but chooses between competitors.

 Discounts do not work well for retention: the client has already received the benefit and, perhaps, next time he will buy not from you, but from a competitor.
 But customers love discounts, use them, and you can set up such a program at the checkout.

 Bonuses are awarded for purchases to the client.
 As with discounts, the percentage of accrued bonuses can be constant or grow with a check.
-Bonuses can be used as discounts on further purchases, turned into cashback, or exchanged for free goods or privileges.
+Use bonuses as a discount on further purchases, turning them into cashback or exchange for free goods or privileges.

 Bonuses not only affect the choice of a store but can convince them to buy a product that the client had not even thought about buying before.